-So the reason Abstergo Industries needs Callum Lynch is because he is the last surviving descendant of Aguilar de Nerha, a member of the Assassins Creed a secret society bent on preventing the evil Templar Order from taking over the world, and Aguilar is last person known to have in his possession the Apple of Eden, which the Templars need for their whole conquest of the world thing.
+So the reason Abstergo Industries needs Callum Lynch is that he is the last surviving descendant of Aguilar de Nerha, a member of the Assassins Creed a secret society bent on preventing the evil Templar Order from taking over the world, and Aguilar is the last person known to have in his possession the Apple of Eden, which the Templars need for their whole conquest of the world thing.
 And just what is the Apple of Eden?
-Well according to this movie it is the actually apple that Adam and Eve ate in defiance of God, and that if the Templars can retrieve the Apple they can remove freewill and end violence in the world once and for all.
-Now as MacGuffins go this one is beyond silly, sure Indiana Jones has gone after Holy relics but the actually apple from the Garden of Eden is something that breaks even my broad suspension of disbelief.
+Well according to this movie it is the actual apple that Adam and Eve ate in defiance of God, and if the Templars can retrieve the Apple they can remove free will and end violence in the world once and for all.
+Now as MacGuffins go this one is beyond silly, sure Indiana Jones has gone after Holy relics but the actual apple from the Garden of Eden is something that breaks even my broad suspension of disbelief.
 Sophia hints that its origins could be alien in nature but that idea is never explored and certainly doesn’t help the movie’s case at all.

 • Abstergo Industries kidnaps descendants of the Assassins to rob them of their genetic memory and then lets them hang out together in dayrooms for no Earthly reason.

-• Trips in the Animus gives the user the combat knowledge of their ancestors, so once again either lock them up in tiny cells or kill them after they are no longer useful.
+• Trips in the Animus give the user the combat knowledge of their ancestors, so once again either lock them up in tiny cells or kill them after they are no longer useful.

 • The Templar Order arms their modern security forces with batons and crossbows.
 Is there something wrong with giving them guns?
 Was there a Templar code mentioned explaining this that I missed?